PooriaT/Sumcast/README.md

 ## Descritpion

-In this project, first we retrieve the related information of a specific podcast and related episode.
+In this project, first, we retrieve the related information of a specific podcast and related episode.
 Then, store the audio format of that episode.
-The audio file will be transcribe via OpenAI Whisper module.
-Finally, the extracted text of podcast content is fed into Google Gemini API to sumerize and highlight the whole content.
+The audio file will be transcribed via OpenAI Whisper module.
+Finally, the extracted text of podcast content is fed into Google Gemini API to summarize and highlight the whole content.

 ## Getting Started